 Being prepared is one of the most important things to remember on a moving day.
 This means having all your packing materials ready to go and a plan for how you move your belongings.
 If hiring professional movers, ask them what you need to do to prepare for the move.

 3. Safely Move

 When it comes to moving day, safety should be your top priority.
 Whether you’re hiring professional movers or doing it yourself, there are a few things you can do to help ensure that your move goes smoothly and safely:

-- Be sure to clear a path from your front door to the moving truck so that there are no obstacles in the way.
+- Be sure to clear a path from your front door to the moving truck so that there are no obstacles.

-- If you’re lifting heavy items, be sure to lift with your legs and not your back.
+- If you’re lifting heavy items, lift with your legs, not your back.

-- If you’re using any kind of machinery (such as a dolly) be sure to read the instructions carefully before using it.
+- If you’re using machinery (such as a dolly), read the instructions carefully before using it.

 4. Have a plan B

-Moving day is notoriously unpredictable, so it’s always a good idea to have a plan B in case something goes wrong.
-For example, if you’re hiring professional movers, ensure that you have their contact information handy in case they don’t show up on time.
-Additionally, it’s a good idea to have cash on hand in case you need to buy last-minute supplies or pay for unexpected expenses.
+Moving day is notoriously unpredictable, so it’s always a good idea to have a plan B if something goes wrong.
+For example, if you’re hiring professional movers, ensure that you have their contact information handy in case they show up late.
+Additionally, having cash on hand is a good idea if you need to buy last-minute supplies or pay for unexpected expenses.

 5. Stay Organized

 One of the best ways to stay stress-free on moving days is to stay organized.
 This means having a plan for where everything will go in your new home and labeling all your boxes so that you know what’s inside them.
 Additionally, it’s helpful to keep track of your essential documents (such as your driver’s license and birth certificate) so that you know where they are at all times.